w3f/Grants-Program/applications/Dante_Network.md

 That’s the overview of the protocol stack in Dante Network.
 We think it can be treated as the “internet” of Web3.
 The implementation of the protocol stack can be embedded in public chains as the smart contract.
 That’s just like the TCP/IP protocol cluster embedded in operating systems to construct the computer network.

+#### Highlights
+- Multi-ecosystem barrier-free cooperation(More than Token): Provide a general data verification protocol to execute the circulation of Token, the comprehensive sensing of information, and the free collaboration of Dapps among multi-chains just like the “internet”.
+- A dynamic balance between security, scalability, and decentralization: Provide an SQoS mechanism to customize to various scenarios just like the QoS in TCP/IP protocol cluster.

 **Technology stack**
 * Rust
 * Solidity